apache/apisix/README.md

 - Mailing List: Mail to dev-subscribe@apisix.apache.org, follow the reply to subscribe to the mailing list.
 - QQ Group - 552030619, 781365357
-- Slack Workspace - Please [subscribe the mailing list](https://apisix.apache.org/docs/general/subscribe-guide) then ask for invitation link
+- Slack Workspace - join [`#apisix` channel](https://join.slack.com/t/the-asf/shared_invite/zt-vlfbf7ch-HkbNHiU_uDlcH_RvaHv9gQ) on ASF Slack to meet the team and ask questions, or send `Request to join APISIX slack` mail to the mail list(dev@apisix.apache.org), we will invite you in.
 - ![Twitter Follow](https://img.shields.io/twitter/follow/ApacheAPISIX?style=social) - follow and interact with us using hashtag `#ApacheAPISIX`
 - **Good first issues**:
   - [Apache APISIX®](https://github.com/apache/apisix/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)